Project-KONGOR-Open-Source/CODEX/docs/infrastructure/002-self-hosting-behind-vps/003-hosting-model.md

 ## Diagram

 The following diagram describes the architecture for self-hosting the Project KONGOR services on a local server behind a public VPS.
+This hybrid approach leverages the security, reliability, and public accessibility of cloud infrastructure while keeping the actual services running on local hardware, maintaining full control, privacy, and cost efficiency.

 <ThemedImage
   alt = "Hosting Model Diagram"